• Skip to primary navigation

 It is never too late to take hold of your career trajectory.
 As long as you are alive, have dreams, and walk towards them.

-Although following your career trajectory requires a high level of accountability and intentionality, the perks of doing so are very huge, leading to a more fulfilling career and balanced life.
+Although following your career trajectory requires a high level of accountability and intentionality, the perks of doing so are huge, leading to a more fulfilling career and balanced life.

 Therefore, step up and move ahead, drop off excuses, and embrace uncertainty.
-It is only when you risk it can you achieve the heights you have always longed for.
+It is only when you risk it you can achieve the heights you have always longed for.
 Also, it requires a blend of self-improvement and efforts on your part for the right people to notice you.

 Always remind yourself of your goals and ensure to stick to them.